 Filing Your Medical Malpractice Claim

 The first procedural rule you must acknowledge when it comes to filing a medical malpractice claim in Michigan is the statute of limitations or the time limit in which you must file your claim.
 Generally, there is a two-year statute of limitations for medical malpractice claims in the state.
-This means that a plaintiff must file their claim within two years of the date their injury occurred, or they lose the right to seek compensation from the defendant.
+This means that a plaintiff must file their claim within two years of the date their injury occurred, or they lose the right to seek relief from the defendant.

-Some variables can influence the statute of limitations for your case.
-For example, if any issue prevents you from accurately determining the cause of your injury, this may toll or delay the statute of limitations until you are able to discover the exact cause of the injury you sustained.
 Unfortunately, it is relatively common for doctors and other health care professionals who knowingly breach their professional duties of care to their patients to take steps to conceal their actions.
 It is also possible for administrative issues with a hospital or other medical treatment center to interfere with the victim’s ability to ascertain the cause of their injury.

-State law not only requires the medical malpractice victim to meet the statute of limitations for their case but also to fulfill two additional preliminary steps.
-First, the plaintiff must secure an affidavit of merit from an appropriately qualified medical professional.
+- First, the plaintiff must secure an affidavit of merit from an appropriately qualified medical professional.
 This individual must hold equivalent medical board certifications and experience to the defendant, and their affidavit should be a detailed explanation of how the defendant breached the standard of care the plaintiff required.
-Second, the plaintiff and their attorney must file a Notice of Intent to File Suit against the defendant at least 182 days before actually filing their civil claim.

 FAQs About Michigan Medical Malpractice Statute of Limitations